 How to run and use the Trace Route on Mac OS?

-Trace route is an utility that records and displays the route through the internet between your computer and a specified destination computer or a server.
-It also counts and reveal the amount of time spend during each hop.
-Trace route is useful when you're trying to diagnose the reasons, why the website(s) is loading slowly.
+Trace Route is a utility that records and displays the route through the Internet from your computer to a specified destination computer or server.
+It also counts and reveals the amount of time spent during each 'hop' (the route taken by a data packet from one node to another in the network).
+Trace route is useful when you are trying to diagnose the reasons why certain websites load slowly.

-This utility sends a packet to a declared computer or server to count both: the amount of hops and the time spend for each of them.
-What is more, trace route attempts to resolve some basic issues with a route to a specified computer or server, however sometime it can be unable because of device's firewall.
+This utility sends a packet to a declared computer or server to count: 1) The number of hops, and; 2) The time spent during each hop.
+Furthermore, Trace Route attempts to resolve some basic issues with the route to a specified computer or server (this is sometimes not possible due to a device's firewall).

 Table of Contents:

 - Perform trace route utility via Network Utility